What is the Financial Services Compensation Scheme (FSCS)?

 Again, the FSCS is restricted to cover losses arising from bad advice, not the platform failing.

-To add to the confusion, however, you might be covered for up to £50,000 if you were recommended an unregulated product by an adviser and it was held in a self-invested personal pension (Sipp).
+To add to the confusion, however, you might be covered for up to £85,000 if you were recommended an unregulated product by an adviser and it was held in a self-invested personal pension (Sipp) after 1 April 2019; if this took place before this date, you might be covered up to £50,000.

 This is because advice on a personal pension is protected, regardless of the investments that sit in that pension.